General · · 15 min read

 Evaluate and Compare Potential Attorneys

-3. Consultation Fees: Inquire about the fees for initial consultations.
+3. Consultation Fees: Inquire about the fees for consultations.
 Many legal professionals offer complimentary consultations, which can be beneficial for assessing their approach without any financial commitment.

 4. Communication Style: During initial interactions, evaluate how responsive and clear the legal representative is.
 Effective communication is essential for fostering a successful attorney-client relationship.